-Unfortunately, our information space is much messier than true-or-false exam questions or hero-vs-villain action movies.
 “Facts” in news reports are wrapped with opinions, speculations, inferences, stereotypes, sentiments, promotion, propaganda, and other types of content — many of which cannot be checked or vetted.
 Besides, journalists face a wide range of limitations from time constraints to governmental threats.

 We all need to learn how to make sense of the news beyond mis/disinformation with critical eyes.
 But unless taught cautiously, critical thinking simply fosters grave doubts about the media and encourages a mindset that naturally makes people prone to apathy and disengagement (hey, if everyone has an agenda and frames the message in a self-serving manner, no information or news is trustworthy, right?).

-We have been trying to design a curriculum that teaches practical methods to apply critical thinking skills to identify quality information in the news no matter where it comes from — be it from unknown bloggers, established news media, or friends on social media.
+We are designing a curriculum that teaches practical methods to apply critical thinking skills that identify quality information in the news no matter where it comes from — be it from unknown bloggers, established news media, or friends on social media.

 Critical thinking also needs to be reflectively applied to examine ourselves to comprehend how we form our thoughts and behaviors from news reports.
 News literacy is about recognizing our own cognitive limitations, biases, and logical flaws.